jcodes5/Dflamez_shotz/README.md

-# dfalmez-gallery
+# Dflamez Shot - Photography Portfolio

-A modern, full-stack web application for photographers and artists to showcase their work, publish blogs, and manage bookings.
+A modern, full-stack web application for Akingbade Gold Wuraola (Dflamez Shot) to showcase photography work, publish blogs, and manage bookings.
 Built with Next.js 15, React 19, and Supabase.

-**Note: This application is custom-built for Akingbade Gold Wuraola and her brand "Dflamez Shot".
-All rights reserved.**
+**Note**: This application is developed specifically for Akingbade Gold Wuraola and her brand "Dflamez Shot".
+It is proprietary software and requires permission for any use or modification.
+Contact jattodare002@gmail.com for licensing inquiries.

 ## Table of Contents